 How is Combi Boiler size measured?

-Combi Boiler size has nothing to do with the physical appearance or size of the unit – instead, it refers to power output.
-A Combi Boiler’s size is measured in kilowatts (kW) – the more kilowatts it has, the bigger and more powerful it is.
+Combi boiler “size” doesn’t refer to the physical size of the unit — it refers to its power output.
+Output is measured in kilowatts (kW).
+Generally, the higher the kW, the more heat the boiler can deliver.

 Should I choose an oversized Combi Boiler for my home?